-This is the simplest form of ownership.
+The simplest form of ownership.
 There is only one name on the title, as the name implies.
 Of course, that individual has the rights and responsibilities that go along with homeownership.
-There are appropriate situations where this is used.
+There are appropriate situations when used.
 For instance, it is useful if one party has bad credit, or there is an understanding that the person on the takes sole financial responsibility for the purchase and upkeep.

 On the other hand, the party on the title has no financial stake.
 It is also important to note that the name on the deed determines ownership and not the mortgage.
 Should the relationship end, you walk away with nothing, even if you have put in sweat equity and money.
 The property’s owner can do whatever he/she wishes, including selling it (and pocketing all of the proceedings), and leaving it to whomever he/she chooses in the event of that person’s death.

-This seems equitable, but this means equal ownership, regardless of the financial commitment.
+Such seems equitable, but this means equal ownership, regardless of the financial commitment.
 It does not matter if one person earns significantly more money and makes most of the mortgage payments.
-This could prove troublesome in the event of a break-up.
+Could prove troublesome in the event of a break-up.

 Two names are on the title, but you can split the percentages however you deem fit.
 You need a will with this option since the other person’s interest in the home does not automatically pass to you.
 If you do not have a will, your interest in the property goes to your heirs.
-This could go against your wishes.
+In such case could go against your wishes.

 The situation creates potential complications that you can ease by spelling out your wishes in your will.
 For instance, you may want the other person to live in the home after you pass on.

-You can change how the title is held.
-In fact, it is advisable if your situation has evolved (e.g. you get married or break up).
-This is an area where hiring a lawyer is advisable.
+You can change how the title, is held.
+It is advisable if your situation has evolved (e.g., you get married or break up).
+Hiring an attorney is advisable to understand the options and proceed with changing the property title.
 While it is typically a simple matter, you want to make sure there are no mistakes.
-An attorney can explain the options in order for you to make an informed decision.
+An attorney can explain the options for you to make an informed decision.